MattThung2400/SimpleToDo/README.md

 Other than these preliminary issues, I did not have any trouble following the guides provided.
 The creation of this app was very similar to the creation of a standard windows form application in Visual Studio.

-When updating the README template provided, the original code, which made use of 'img src', did not work.
-Using such code provided a camo error message:

-"Non-Image content-type returned"

-There were two possible remedies I found for this issue.
-You could either include the gif file in the github repository and reference it through a relative path (though doing this would actually display the image on the page, not link to an external site), or change the syntax to use the square bracket operators: "[Video Walkthrough]"

 ## License